-But a lot of products use caramel, or a caramel sauce that also contains dairy (most often milk and cream).
+The majority of caramel or caramel sauces that you see being used in foods also contain dairy (most often milk and cream).

 Given the prevalence of the form of caramel with dairy in it, it’s not safe to assume that any caramel is vegan.